A unique community of believers

 The Congregation Council (Church Council) is essentially the board of directors for the congregation.
 The Council has general oversight of the life and activities of this congregation and, in particular, its worship life, to the end that everything be done in accordance with the Word of God , the faith and practice of the ELCA and the decisions of the congregation as a whole (as expressed through congregational meetings and the constitution of the congregation).
 Each council member serves as a representative on at least one of Trinity’s ministry teams (committees).
 Members of the council serve for three years and are elected at the annual congregational meeting.
 The council normally meets once a month.

-Trinity’s seeds were planted 100 years ago!
+Trinity’s seeds planted over 100 years ago!